LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 ```
 <br>
 Typically, you will place these DOM manipulations under a specific event (e.g. clicking a button).
 This will be explained in the next section.

+And of course, there are many more DOM manipulation methods than those demonstrated in the previous example.
+For a complete overview of all DOM methods and properties, check out this [reference](https://developer.mozilla.org/en-US/docs/Web/API/Document).

 ### Handle events